Qabel/qabel.github.io/_docs/Qabel-Client-Configuration.md

 ## Abstract
 Notes on configuration settings stored on each client.

-The configuration has two parts.
-The first part is configuration data which is the same across all clients of this user.
-This configuration data will be synchronized later (in beta only basic sync).
-The other part is for the local machine only.
-E.g. polling time, window sizes and alike.
-These two parts are stored in individual files.

 ## Local settings

-The preferences are a collection of settings which describes some common settings for the library and the UI.
+The preferences are a collection of settings which describe some common settings for the library, the UI and for the communication with the Qabel servers.

- with the qabel server
 default: true

- * poll_interval: This setting describes the default polling interval on desktop machine
+* poll_interval: default polling interval
- * drop_last_update : when the core asked the last time messages from the drop servers.
-It save the time stamp string as received from the Drop Message
- * module_data : Each module shall save there local configuration in this area.
-The key of JSON Object have to be the name of the module.
-The core provides getter and setter method.
+* drop_last_update: time of last drop message request; time stamp of the received drop message is used

 Summary

         preferences     = "{"
                         'poll_interval' : NUM,
                         'drop_last_update' : STR,
-                        'module_data' : { KEY : { ... }, ... }
                         "}"

-## Synced settings

 ### Common Settings